What is a kitchen sink resume?

 This is your master resume . . . a lifelong repository from which you’ll grab bits and pieces to create or tweak the resume you WILL circulate, based on whatever companies you’re targeting in the job search you’re conducting at the time.

-Because it’s unlikely these days − especially at the c-suite level − that you’ll stay in any one job for more than just a few years, you need to always be at-the-ready for a career move.
+Because it’s unlikely these days − especially at the senior executive level − that you’ll stay in any one job for more than just a few years, you need to always be at-the-ready for a career move.

 If a new great opportunity presents itself, or if you’re suddenly out of a job, you need to fairly quickly update your career marketing portfolio – relevant resume, biography and other career documents, and LinkedIn profile and other online presence.

 Your early career history (beyond the most recent 10-15 years) may not be necessary in your circulated resume, but you should probably put it in your LinkedIn profile.

 Be sure to flesh out those early jobs, adding details on your LinkedIn profile, instead of just posting your title and company name.

-If you create your comprehensive kitchen sink document, and keep adding new career experiences to it, everything you’ll need for your circulated career portfolio will be there.
+If you create your comprehensive kitchen sink resume, and keep adding new career experiences to it, you’ll have everything you’ll need to pull together the resume you WILL circulate.

 Start with an outline of every job you’ve ever had, including:

 - Your title and dates you held the position